cloudposse/charts/README.md

 The Charts in this repository are organized into two folders:

-* `stable/` - charts that meet the criteria in the [technical requirements](https://github.com/kubernetes/charts/blob/master/CONTRIBUTING.md#technical-requirements).
+* `stable/`     charts that meet the criteria in the [technical requirements](https://github.com/kubernetes/charts/blob/master/CONTRIBUTING.md#technical-requirements);
-* `incubator/`  charts are those that do not meet these criteria.
+* `incubator/`  charts are those that do not meet these criteria

 The `stable/` directory in the `master` branch of this repository corresponds to the version of charts packaged and published in the Chart Repository.
 We also make all previous versions available through the Repository.
-Every time a Pull Request is merged into `master`, it goes through our CI/CD process hosted by [TravisCI](https://travis-ci.org/cloudposse/charts).
+Every time a *Pull Request* is merged into `master`, it goes through our CI/CD process hosted by [TravisCI](https://travis-ci.org/cloudposse/charts).

-Charts remain in the `incubator/` repo until we feel confident they are functionally stable and their interface will not radically change.
+Charts remain in the `incubator/` directory until we feel confident they are functionally stable and their interface will not radically change.
 Please take this into consideration when deploying services from this directory.
 We suggest to always pin your charts to a specific version for stability.
-We also maintain a separate Chart repository for branches and Pull Requests.
+We also maintain a separate Chart repository for branches and *Pull Requests* that are useful for Chart development.
 These are located at `https://charts.dev.cloudposse.com/$branch/incubator/$chart`.

 ## Other Resources